quisros/computational-geometry/Fundamental Algorithms/Convex Hull/README.md

 To run Graham's scan: replace \<number\> with 2

-The program will ask for input of points after running the above instruction.
+The program will ask whether you want the input points to be generated randomly (y) or not (n) after running the above expression.

+If yes, it will follow up by asking for the number of points to be generated.

+If not, the program will ask for manual input of points.
 Enter the points in the format <code>x1 y1 x2 y2 ... xn yn</code> i.e. each coordinate separated by a space.

 Example input of points: <code>8 6 2 9 8 7 5 3 4 6 5 1 0 9 6 9 4 7 5 6 5 2 9 8 1 3 8 0 1 2</code>